ivadomed/model-spinal-rootlets/README.md

-Inference was further conducted on T2w data from 267 subjects from the [spinegeneric](https://github.com/spine-generic/data-multi-subject#spine-generic-public-database-multi-subject) dataset (D0b) (release r20230223), which had an isotropic voxel size of 0.8mm.
+Inference was further conducted on T2w data from 267 subjects from the [spinegeneric](https://github.com/spine-generic/data-multi-subject#spine-generic-public-database-multi-subject) dataset (D0b) ([release r20230223](https://github.com/spine-generic/data-multi-subject/tree/r20230223), which had an isotropic voxel size of 0.8mm.
 Some of the predictions from this inference were manually corrected, and the resulting dataset was merged with the previous dataset (D1b), resulting in a final dataset containing 38 subjects (D2).
 A full training on 5 folds with 1000 epochs resulted in a Dice score of approximately 0.77 (M2) [issue#8](https://github.com/ivadomed/model-spinal-rootlets/issues/8).